 Getting Around Udo Island

-Another option is to take the public shuttle that stops at designated places of attractions.
+For those who prefer not to drive, the island offers a convenient bus system.
 This incurs waiting time and could get crowded on busy days.
 At popular attractions you may not get on the bus so you may have to wait for subsequent buses.

 View of Udo from a scooter: